The Longest And Shortest Days Of The Year, And Why They Are Not The Coldest Or Hottest Days As Well

 Temperatures continue to rise until the rate of heat absorption is no longer more than the rate of heat dissipating.
 At this point, you experience the year's maximum average temperatures, which are approximately two months after the summer solstice.

 The same process occurs in reverse during the winter solstice.
 After this day which receives the least amount of sunlight, the land and ocean waters are still releasing heat into the atmosphere for some period.
 This is because they also cool down much slower than the air.

-Even though the amount of solar exposure are getting more after the winter solstice, the land and sea are still radiation heat and keeps cooling down.
+Even though the amount of solar exposure is getting more after the winter solstice, the land and sea are still radiation heat and keeps cooling down.
 This is because the rate of heat dissipation is still more than the amount of heat absorption.

-You will now have a clear understanding of what the summer and winter solstice is, and how they mirror each other in the Northern and Southern Hemisphere.
+You will now have a clear understanding of what the summer and winter solstice is and how they mirror each other in the Northern and Southern Hemisphere.

 Until next time, keep your eye on the weather!